The Ring Peephole Cam uses your existing peephole fixture to act as a doorbell camera.

 The Ring Protect plan is what allows you to save video clips to the cloud.
 The Ring doesn't offer any local storage options, which means you can't save video clips anywhere else either without the subscription.

 Ring Protect subscription plans

 Luckily, Ring Protect plans are pretty affordable.
-For the Basic plan, you’ll pay only three bucks per month for 60 days’ worth of video clips, along with Ring Protect’s other features.
+For the Basic plan, you’ll pay only four bucks per month for up to 180 days’ worth of video clips, along with Ring Protect’s other features.